Using Map operator in Angular

 Multiple map

-The following examples shows use of multiple map functions.
+The following examples show the use of multiple map functions.
 The first map adds 10, while the second mad multiplies by 2.

 References